Ferlab-Ste-Justine/openstack-postgres-standalone/README.md

 - namespace: A string to namespace all the postgres vm name (ie, `postgres-<namespace>`).
 If this variable is omitted, a namespace suffix will not be added.
 - flavor_id: The id of the vm flavor the postgres node will have.
-- security_groups: List of security groups to assign to the postgres node.
-Defaults to `["default"]`
 - image_id: ID of the vm image to use to provision the postgres node on
-- network_name: Name of the network to connect the postgres node
+- network_id: Id of the network to connect the postgres node
 - keypair_name: Name of the keypair that will be used to ssh on the postgres node
 - postgres_image: Docker image to launch the postgres container with
 - postgres_params: Additional command line parameters to pass to postgres when launching it